-Are Press Releases Still Good for SEO?
+Are Press Releases Still Good For SEO?

 Make sure your press release is short and reads like a newspaper article.

-Journalists will want to copy and paste directly from it when writing their story.
+Journalists love when they can copy and paste directly from it when writing their story.

 Important tips to keep in mind when writing your press release: